Undergraduate Dissertation Prize

 2022 Award Winner:

-Our latest winner is Stewart Bennett, for the thesis entitled:
+Our 2022 winner was Stewart Bennett, for the thesis entitled:

 ‘Exploring masculinities in mixed sports teams at a UK university’